-- Look for unsafe conditions, hazards and bad smells
+- Look for unsafe conditions, hazards, and bad smells

-- Check for damage, pests and leaks (water or gas)
+- Check for damage, pests, and leaks (water or gas)

-Get good sleep before the move
+Get good sleep before the move.

-Getting a good night’s sleep before your move is crucial in order to be effective, safe, and healthy while on the job.
+Getting a good night’s sleep before your move is crucial to be effective, safe, and healthy while on the job.
 Sleep helps you to be alert and focused throughout your workday; it allows you to get more done with less effort; it helps keep your body healthy by strengthening muscles and regulating hormones; and finally, it allows you to stay safe when moving heavy objects.

 As the adults in your household are moving, it’s a good idea to keep your kids and pets out of the way.
 Kids who try to help with the move tend to get in the way and break things.
 If you have pets, make sure they’re safe outside or somewhere else where they won’t be disturbed by moving supplies and movers.